 5. Manual Listing Management

-We often work with local remodeling companies that have decades-long track records of successfully completing construction and renovation projects in their areas.
+We often work with local companies that have decades-long track records and many happy customers in their areas.
 Yet, even after years in business, we find that their company listings on the internet had been managed only occasionally and manually.

 The reality on the web today is that there are hundreds of online directories that may be displaying information about your business (luckily only about 80 of these directories really matter).
 Business directories get this information by crawling other directories, your website, and who knows what else.
 This endless crawling cycle can produce duplicative and often conflicting information about your business that lowers your trust score and confuses search bots.
 The result?
 Your search ranking suffers.
 Which leads us to the next pain point...